-FORM 10- Q (Mark One) ■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended C october 31, 2020 OR $\ \square$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Foi the transition period from to Commission File Number (001-35319 Delaware (State or other jurisdiction of incorporation or organization) STEE CONNEC 2000 Midway Ln Smyrna, Tennessee (Address of principal executive offices) 37167 (Zip Code) (914) 461-1276 (Farmer) (Registrant's telephone number, inclu (Former name, former address and former fiscal yea ır, ii cnanged since iast report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value STCN Nasdaq Global Select Market 12 months (or for such shorter period that the registrant was redays.
-Yes \boxtimes No \square equired to file such reports), and (2) ection 13 or 15(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past 90 Data File required to be submitted pursuant to Rule 405 of Regulation • (§232.405 of this chapter) during the preceding 12 months (or a non-accelerated filer, a smaller reporting company, or an emerging npany," and "emerging growth company" in Rule 12b-2 of the Excha Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark financial accounting standards provided pursuant to Section 1 e the extended transition period for complying with any new or revise ed Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes As of December 1, 2020, there were 62,793,969 shares is sued and outstanding of the registrar t's Common Stock, \$0.01 par value per share.
+FORM 10- Q (Mark One) · · · · · · · · · · · · · · · · · · · SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ' , , For the quarterly period ended J anuary 31, 2021 OR $\ \square$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-35319 () Delaware STEE STEE STEEL CONNECTED TO STEEL CONNECTED TO STEEL (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2000 Midway Ln Smyrna, Tennessee (Address of principal executive offices) 37167 (Zip Code) (914) 461-1276 (Registrant's telephone number, inclu iding area code) · name, former address and former fiscal ye ar, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: , Title of each class Common Stock, \$0.01 par value Trading Symbol(s) STCN Name of each exchange on which registered Nasdaq Capital Market Rights to Purchase Series D Junior Participating Preferred Stock SICN Nasdaq Capital Market Presented Stock ivasuaq Capitai iviai ket Indicate by check mark whether the registrant (1) has filed 12 months (or for such shorter period that the registrant was redays.
+Yes \boxtimes No \square Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preced has been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has submitt ($\S 232.405$ of this chapter) during the preceding 12 months (or Data File required to be submitted pursuant to Rule 405 of Regulation S-T strant was required to submit such files).
+Yes ⊠ No □ a non-accelerated filer, a smaller reporting company, or an emerging growth npany," and "emerging growth company" in Rule 12b-2 of the Exchange Ac Large accelerated filer $\ \square$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark i financial accounting standards provided pursuant to Section 13 e the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of March 1, 2021, there were 63,000,314 shares issued and outstanding of the registrant's Common Stock, \$0.01 par value per share.